vandadnp/dartpad_workshop_starter/public/lists/instructions.md

 ## Challenge

 Every `ListTile` instance has properties on how the tile should be displayed to the user.
 In the code above we used the `title` property of our tile instances to display the name of every `Person` class.
-In this challenge you will neeed to use the `trailing` property of `ListTile` in order to display every person's age.
+In this challenge you will need to use the `trailing` property of `ListTile` in order to display every person's age.
 I've already changed the `Person` class for you so that it includes the `age` property.
 All you have to do is to display it.
 Good luck now!